epam/edp-admin-console/documentation/add_applications.md

 * The Codebase Info Menu
 * The Application Info Menu
-* The Advanced CI Settings Menu
+* The Advanced Settings Menu
 * The Version Control System Info Menu
 * The Exposing Service Info Menu
 * The Database Menu